We lost Qila the beluga – ask your MP to act now

 Dear MP (insert name),

 In light of the recent death of Qila, a captive beluga at the Vancouver Aquarium, I urge you and all MPs to support Bill S-203.
-Canada should have no part in holding any sentient beings captive, let alone ones that could easily be deemed sapient, that is considerably intelligent.
+Canada should have no part in holding any sentient beings captive, let alone such intelligent beings as belugas.

 Prior to her death, Qila had shown significant signs of stress, including stereotypy, a common concern among captive cetaceans.
 A 2014 report on care of captive marine mammals by the Ontario Ministry of Community Safety and Correctional Services noted that stereotypy behaviour can be a strong indicator of “suboptimal holding conditions or other sources of stress.”